rosch100/mcp-encrypted-sqlite/README.md

 - [sqlite-jdbc-crypt](https://github.com/Willena/sqlite-jdbc-crypt) - SQLite JDBC driver with encryption support
 - [Model Context Protocol](https://modelcontextprotocol.io/) - MCP specification

-## License Compliance

-All dependencies use licenses compatible with Apache License 2.0.
-See [LICENSES.md](LICENSES.md) for detailed license information and [NOTICE](NOTICE) for third-party attributions.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.